Libby, Perszyk, Kathman Inc.: History

+Since at least 1992, LPK's headquarters was the historic Doctors' Building in downtown Cincinnati.
+By 2024, they were the fourth-largest marketing firm in the city.
+LPK sold the Doctors' Building to developer Ashley Builders Group for $3.7 million on January 11 of that year.
+LPK occupied 53,000 square feet of space within the building at the time of the sale, but intended to significantly reduce their physical presence due to an increase in remote work.

 Leadership

 From LPK’s founding in 1983 until 1997, the late Mort Libby served as Chief Executive Officer, followed by Jerry Kathman, who served as CEO from 1997 until 2016.
 In 2015, Executive leadership included Chief Executive Officer Jerry Kathman,[6] Chief Creative Officer Nathan Hendricks, Global Development Officer John Recker, Chief Organizational Officer Phil Best and Chief Financial Officer Dennis Geiger.

-In July 2016, the company announced the appointment of LPK’s current chief officers: Chief Executive Officer Sarah Tomes, Chief Financial Officer Brent McCoy and Chief Growth Officer (previously Chief Insight & Innovation Officer), Valerie Jacobs.
+In July 2016, the company announced the appointment of LPK’s next generation of chief officers: Chief Executive Officer Sarah Tomes, Chief Financial Officer Brent McCoy and Chief Growth Officer (previously Chief Insight & Innovation Officer), Valerie Jacobs.
 They joined Chief Creative Officer, Nathan Hendricks.
-In 2020, Michael Wintrob joined LPK's C-Suite as Chief Strategy Officer.
-Jerry Kathman now serves as Founder and Chairman of the Board at LPK.
+Jerry Kathman then served as Chairman of the Board at LPK.

+In mid 2024, Sarah Tomes was the sole member of the board for LPK Holdings, while Sarah, Nathan Hendricks, Brent McCoy, Valerie Jacobs, and Maura Schilling were the members of the board of the LPK Brands entity.

+At the end of 2024, the company was sold to Revitalize Capital, a Cincinnati area private equity firm, for an undisclosed sum.

 Clients

 Clients have included Bayer, Coleman, Expedia, US Bank, P&G, Kellogg’s, Mondelẽz, SUNY and others.